Requests for Service:

 All requests for service are databased in the CMMCP computer system with town, date, name, address, service information, data collected, product application information & applicator comments.
 This database is kept confidential unless CMMCP is informed by higher authorities to release the information.

-- The most common form of adulticide request CMMCP receives comes from residents contacting CMMCP via telephone or e-mail with a health concern or nuisance complaint from mosquitoes.
-Occasionally a resident will visit CMMCP’s headquarters and voice a mosquito related concern or complaint, and some requests are received by fax.
+- The most common form of adulticide request CMMCP receives comes from residents contacting CMMCP via telephone or through our website with a health concern or nuisance complaint from mosquitoes.
+Occasionally a resident will visit CMMCP’s headquarters and voice a mosquito related concern or complaint.

-- Member town or state officials will contact CMMCP with requests on behalf of a constituency or group.
+- Member town or state officials may contact CMMCP with requests on behalf of a constituency or group.

 Surveillance Before an Application: